 What you do on campus and how you get involved in our communities is entirely up to you.
 Every year begins with the networking event Weaving New Beginnings, where you can find opportunities and a community to support you.
 Do you want to focus on building strong relationships through a program focused on succeeding at the UO?
 Or maybe you want to be involved in celebrating legacy and cultural heritage through major events on campus.
 Whatever your interests are, there are opportunities and a community for you.
 You get to choose how your successful college experience is defined.
 The Multicultural Education, Engagement, and Student Success staff is here to help you get there.

 Weaving New Beginnings

 A networking reception to welcome new students, faculty, and staff of color.
-This event has kicked off our fall term for over 20 years and has become an exciting campus tradition.
+This event has kicked off our fall term for more than 25 years and has become an exciting campus tradition.
 All are welcome.